Flexget/Flexget/docs/contributor/Topic guides/Plugin schemas.rst

 well as some FlexGet specific notes.
 The JSON schema spec should be referred to for more details, or if a keyword is not covered here.
 Take not that our schemas will be defined as python objects equivalent to parsed JSON.
-The full list of valid keywords can be found in the `validaton spec`_.
+The full list of valid keywords can be found in the `validation spec`_.

 .. _validaton spec: https://json-schema.org/latest/json-schema-validation